Feature

 Scale with confidence

-You decide where to deploy integration pipelines: via Snowflake-managed infrastructure or bring your own cloud (BYOC) within your VPCs for your most critical data sources closer to your private systems.
+You decide where to deploy integration pipelines: via Snowflake-managed infrastructure or bring your own cloud (BYOC) within your VPCs closer to where your source systems are.

-Reduce operational burden no matter where your pipeline is deployed because Openflow is managed by Snowflake.
+Reduce operational burden no matter where your pipeline is deployed.

-Know where your data and pipelines come from — and what happens to them — every step of the way thanks to full data observability.
+Know where your data and pipelines come from — and what happens to them — every step of the way thanks to full data lineage.

 Snowflake Openflow Overview